dvreeze/ocp-java-17-learning/doc/chapter14-io.md

 Method `resolve(Path)` has an overloading counterpart `resolve(String)`, which works exactly the same way.

 The inverse of path *resolution* is method `relativize(Path)`.
 How do we get from this path to the parameter path?
 That's what method `relativize` returns, as `Path`.
-Again, type `Path` seems to know little about regular files versus directories, so path `user/test.xml` of regular file `test.xml` is path `user`, which is the directory containing regular file `test.xml`.

-When calling method `relativize(Path)`, both paths must either both be absolute or both be relative.
+When calling method `relativize(Path)`, *the 2 paths must either both be absolute or both be relative*.
 If they are absolute Windows paths, they must start with the same drive letter.
 An exception will be thrown otherwise.
 For example:

 ```java